hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 3. From the left panel, click **Provisioning** and then select **Workloads**.<br>
 The Workloads page is displayed.
 The Workloads Dashboard displays the details of the total workload topologies, the corresponding deployment profiles and the deployed workloads.
-The total workloads are the workloads that are downloaded using the Updates and Extensions option or are present on your local system.</br>
+The total workloads are the workloads that are published using the Updates and Extensions option or are present on your local system.</br>

 The Dashboard page is divided into two views: **Tree View** in the left and **Details View** in the right.